 “That is the money we all put in, everyone can borrow from it; it’s easy to borrow and pay back.
 We make it simple so I feel very comfortable.
 At times when we need some money urgently, it’s inconvenient to borrow from neighbours as they also don’t have much”.Mrs.
 Ha Thi Quy.

 When husband and wife join minds and hands

-A year later, in 2018, Mr. Hai also joined the village VSLA group.
-Since then, he has taken his wife to meetings by motorbike.
-Through the common activities, the middle-aged couple got to know each other better.
-She is also more involved in making decisions in the family.
+A year later than his wife, in 2018, Mr. Hai also joined the village VSLA group.
+Since then, he has taken her to meetings by motorbike.
+Through the common activities, the couple got to know each other much more after years of living together.
+For Mrs. Quy’s part, she is more involved in making decisions in the family.